What’s Important to Google & Your Audience

 - Landing Page Relevance.
 When a human clicks on an ad, an expectation is created.
 Your landing page should fulfill that expectation.
 If they bounce (leave quickly), you’ve got work to do.
 If your prospect hangs around and completes a form/calls a number, it’s an indication you’re on the right track.

 - Keyword to Ad Relevance.
 There needs to be a high correlation between the keyword and your ad.
 Without a close match, it creates a poor human experience.

 - Regional or Geographic Performance.
 Some business terms are specific to a local area.
 Google measures how successful your AdWords account is in the regions where your ads are shown.

 - Targeted Devices.
-In case you haven’t noticed, smartphone adoption in the U.S. has increased exponentially.
+In case you haven’t noticed, everyone has a smartphone now.
 Making sure your ads are performing on various types of devices including desktops/laptops, tablets, and smartphones is critical to account performance.

 Pay Now or Pay Later

 Not paying attention to Quality Score factors can affect your wallet.
 Meaning, if you’re not measuring and attending to account and ad quality, you’ll be spending more than you need to in AdWords.
 If your account has a good reputation, you’ll have higher scores which leads to lower Cost Per Clicks (CPC).
 Your Quality Score factors also affect where your ad shows up (in first position or in last place below the fold).

 If you’re new to AdWords, you may be spending more than you need to.
 You could actually save money by hiring a professional to manage your account.
 A pro can make the necessary tweaks to improve your Quality Score factors.

 Have you dabbled with AdWords?
 How did you manage your Quality Score factors?